nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 <Route path="/" element={<Home />}>
 ```

 Now you can toggle back and forth!
-Notice that you'll see **"Loading..."** for a moment, whenever you click **"See all characters"**.
+Notice that you'll see **"Loading..."** for a moment, whenever you click **"See all debuts"**.
 Feel free to replace this loading screen with any loading screen component of choice

 ## C/CRUD - Server-side Create functionality